cdisc-org/DataExchange-ODM-LinkML/docs/RelativeTimingConstraint.md

     range: RelativeTimingConstraintType
   TimepointRelativeTarget:
     name: TimepointRelativeTarget
+    description: The relative timing between two activities or groups of activities.
+    comments:
+    - Required
     domain_of:
     - RelativeTimingConstraint
     range: durationDatetime
     required: true
   TimepointPreWindow:
     name: TimepointPreWindow
+    description: Adds a lower bound to a time window for the RelativeTimepointTarget.
+    comments:
+    - Optional
     domain_of:
     - TransitionTimingConstraint
     - AbsoluteTimingConstraint